BhallaLab/almirah/changelog/README.md

 If your change does not deserve a changelog entry, please skip this.

-The ``CHANGES.rst`` will be read by **users**, so this description should be aimed at napi users instead of describing internal changes which are only relevant to the developers.
+The ``CHANGES.rst`` will be read by **users**, so this description should be aimed at almirah users instead of describing internal changes which are only relevant to the developers.

 Make sure to use phrases the are self-sufficient and use punctuation: